steve-krisjanovs/docker-term/readme.md

 Feel free to modify login-app.sh, but **ALWAYS** add an "exit" line at the end of your script.
 If you don't, when your custom app exits (e.g. myapp.py in this case), the user will drop to a root shell session in the container.
 You don't want that :)

+If you need to locally shell into the container for debugging/troubleshooting (e.g. docker run -it...), specify a shell OTHER than bash (e.g. sh).
+Since the container's .bashrc file for the root account directs the user to the console app then exists, you'll need to use a different shell to dive in

 # Screenshots

 Sample screenshot of myapp.py in action: